 To access the snapshot files of your account just go to the .snapshots directory.

 There, you will see all the directories in which the files are stored.
 The directories are easily recognizable by their name: hourly, daily, weekly.

-Important: the snapshot mechanism is only available on /home and /groups directory.
+The snapshot mechanism is only available on /home and /groups directory.

 Pre-installed software are available in /softs/local (see software manager for a list of installed software).
 To use a software, you have to load its environment.
 For example to load python 2.7 you can launch this command (the dot at the beginning is important):